Home > Data > Featured Datasets

 Climate Monitoring

-Niwot has been running meteorological stations to measure various climate parameters for decades.
+Niwot runs meteorological stations to measure various climate parameters and has done so for decades.
 Sites include D1 (an alpine tundra site located 2.6 km from the Continental Divide), The Saddle (located alongside the tundra lab) and C1 (within a subalpine forest).
 Datasets include historical and contemporary monitoring.

 REU%2BUROPStudents_GL1_2018B_KellyLoria.jpg